IDAES/idaes-pse/docs/apps/matopt.rst

 MatOpt : Materials Design via Mathematical Optimization
 =======================================================

 The MatOpt (Materials Design via Mathematical Optimization) module provides simple tools for creating Pyomo model objects for nanomaterial optimization-based design problems.
-There are two main sub-modules contained in the package serving two disctinct purposes:

-* The ``matopt.materials`` module contains objects and methods for efficiently representing and manipulating a nanomaterial and its design space.
-* The ``matopt.opt`` module contains objects and methods for speeding up the casting of a Mixed-integer Linear Programming (MILP) model with simplified modeling syntax and automatic model formulation.
+MatOpt can be used to design crystalline nanostructured materials, including but not limited to particles, surfaces, and periodic bulk structures.

 The main goals of this package are as follows:

 * To simplify the representation of nanostructured materials, streamlining the creation of materials optimization problems.
+* To automate many of the necessary steps of materials optimization, speeding up the development of new models and accelerating new materials discovery.
 * To provide a simple interface so that users do not need to handle the details of building efficient mathematical optimization models or the specific Pyomo syntax to do this.
-* To automate many of the necessary steps of materials optimization, speeding up the development of new models and accelerating new materials discovery.

 Thank you for your interest in MatOpt.
 We would love to hear your feedback!
 Please report any thoughts, questions or bugs to: gounaris@cmu.edu